 If you wish to transfer your savings to your spouse, parents or grandparents, your CPF balances will only need to exceed the Basic Retirement Sum (BRS)—which is half the Full Retirement Sum (FRS)4.
 For transfers to parents or grandparents, this is provided you have enough savings inclusive of CPF property charge/pledge to meet at least the current FRS (if you are below 55 years old), or the FRS applicable to you (if you are 55 years old and above).

 To understand this better, you can refer to these examples (PDF, 0.07MB) in the computation of amounts for transfers to parents and grandparents.

-For information on CPF transfers under RSTU to your siblings, parents-in-law, grandparents-in-law or parents/grandparents if you do not have a CPF property charge/pledge, you can refer here.
+You can refer here for information on CPF transfers under RSTU to your siblings, parents-in-law, grandparents-in-law or parents/grandparents if you do not have a CPF property charge/pledge.

 Alternatively, you can check how much CPF savings you can transfer to your loved ones through my cpf Online Services > My Messages (refer to section under RSTU).

 You can now make a CPF transfer or cash top-up easily on the go with the CPF mobile app (available for Android or iOS):